zbalkan/AppLister/README.md

 ## Rationale

 The `Win32_Product` has always been [problematic](https://gregramsey.net/2012/02/20/win32_product-is-evil/), especially when it comes to WMI filters.
+The alternative is to use file or registry paths in your queries, which may or may not work for your use case.
 For local scenarios, PowerShell can save you but not for remote use cases or WMI filtering for Group Policies.

 Also, the developer sometimes invent new ways of doing some tasks, which may not fit what Windows expects it.
 Therefore, it may not be reliable to use those commands, cmdlets or tools.